 So, do most people now want a hybrid style of working?

 Well, if they do it’s probably because most of us have realised, we can work pretty much just as efficiently when working remotely.
 The points made above are important; some will suffer from some aspect of mental health issues or lack of engagement.
 It’s going to be an interesting few years as we settle into a new equilibrium.
 What are you planning to do?
 How are you going to work?
-Let us know on the APM Hub
+Let us know on the APM Community

 You may also be interested in: